More teaching tips and ideas from Kerry Maxwell and Lindsay Clandfield on teaching modals.

 Prepare six to twelve more examples.

-Tell the students you are going to describe a situation that is open to interpretation (see box for examples).
+Tell the students you are going to describe a situation that is open to interpretation (see example below).
 When you finish, ask them to work in pairs and make as many sentences as possible as to what may have happened.
-For this they should use modal verb + have + past participle, e.g.
+For this, they should use modal verb + have + past participle, e.g.